‘Too scared’: How Nepal violence is still hurting India border trade

 Kumar sells items used mostly during daily prayers in Hindu households on both sides of the border, like sacred thread and a fire pit for ceremonies.
 But sales have dipped from across the border since mass anticorruption protests broke out in Nepal on September 8.

-The antigovernment protests, which were led by the country’s Gen Z, left 72 dead, including an Indian national, and more than 2,000 injured in the Himalayan nation.
+The protests, led by the country’s Gen Z, left 72 dead, including an Indian national, and more than 2,000 injured in the Himalayan nation.

 Even though the border was closed for a week when violence broke out, residents near the border could get permission to make quick shopping runs into India, helping ensure Kumar’s business was not deeply hit.
 “They came and went back quickly,” he said.